billybrown/generator-egg/README.md

 - **Critical CSS**.
 This requires scanning a compiled HTML document.
 Really only possible if doing a simple static site - otherwise this should be a discussion with the backend dev.
 - **Uncss**.
 Similar to Critical CSS in that it requires scanning HTML.
 Discuss with backend dev as necessary.
 - **takana**.
 Takana requires v0.12 of node to work properlly.
 I would love to figure out how to use the most recent version of node (v4) and still have Takana work.
 This is a Takana issue and not an Egg one ... figured I'd mention it here though.
+- **Stats**.
+Currently there is a 'grunt stats' task that will output some stats on the compiled css.
+I'd love for there to be more stuff here.
+JS stats, Performance stats, etc. Something that we can use to develop benchmarks.
+We need to figure out those benchmarks first though - not sure how best to integrate all of this.
+Seems like a *Phase 2* type of thing.